noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 :grey_question: ***IF your pre- and post- conditions are always the same for this behavior***

-:heavy_check_mark: **DO** define your shared behaviors with the 'before', 'beforeEach', 'after' and 'afterEach' in one big lambda function
+:heavy_check_mark: **DO** define your shared behaviors with the 'before', 'beforeEach', 'after' and 'afterEach' in one big lambda function.

 ### how to choose <a name="guidelines-flowchart"></a>